Table of Contents

 But the GS body style really balances out the sound.
-The more you play the guitar, the more the solid mahogany top will open up to develop more overtones and contribute to a richer sound.
+The more you play the guitar, the more the solid mahogany top will open up.
+It will then develop more overtones and contribute to a richer sound.

-The back and sides are made from layered sapele, this is done to keep the cost of the instrument down, but looks and sounds great.
-Layered woods handle humid environments better, and so this can be a benefit if the guitar will travel.
+The back and sides are made from layered Sapele.
+This is done to keep the cost of the instrument down.
+But it looks and sounds great.
+Layered woods handle humid environments better.
+So this can be a benefit if the guitar will travel.

 The body is then finished in varnish on the top, back, and sides and does not have a cut away.

 Neck and Headstock

-The nut width is roughly 1.7 inch wide and has a matte finish.
-The neck is designed to stay sturdy and remain in tune with rock solid intonation.
+The nut width is roughly 1.7 inches wide and has a matte finish.
+The neck is designed to stay sturdy and remain in tune with rock-solid intonation.
 It feels great when playing and is easy to get around.

-Being a smaller guitar, the neck would also be extremely comfortable for people with smaller hands.
+Being a smaller guitar, the neck would also be comfortable for people with smaller hands.
 I have average size hands and found the neck to be very easy to play.
 It’s more of a “V” profile and is slim for a smooth feel.

 Taylor’s claim is that their necks ensure lasting stability and intonation.
 I had no issues with the GS Mini when it came to tuning or intonation.

-Consequently, this feature would be extremely appreciated to those who take it with them when on the go.
+Consequently, this feature would be appreciated by those who take it with them when on the go.

 The GS Mini comes with a Nubone nut and Micarta saddle.
-Nubone, according to Graphtec, has been designed to transfer the right frequencies more efficiently from the strings to the guitar body.
+Nubone, according to Graphtec, has been designed to transfer frequencies more efficiently.
+Starting from the strings to the guitar body.